adobe/asset-compute-example-workers/projects/worker-ccai/README.md

 The worker is based on [Project Firefly](https://github.com/AdobeDocs/project-firefly) and the [aio](https://github.com/adobe/aio-cli) developer tool.

-## Worker Behavior
+## Metadata

-It returns the following types of metadata:
+The worker returns the following metadata:

 | Name | Metadata Type | Description |
 | ---- | ------------- | ----------- |